mcsee/Software-Design-Articles/Articles/TDD Conference 2021/Opening Ceremony/readme.md

 ![TDD Conference 2021 - Opening Ceremony by Alex Bunardzic](TDD%20Conference%202021%20-%20Opening%20Ceremony%20by%20Alex%20Bunardzic.jpg)

+*TDD Conference 2021 - Opening Ceremony by Alex Bunardzic*

+> TL;DR: Setting the stage for the TDD revolution, how did it all begin and where are we today with TDD.

 First International Test Driven Development took place on July 30th.

 In this series, I will include every talk together with my notes and further reading.